Cedric Kaze Reflects on Kaizer Chiefs' Season and Teases Amakhosi's Future With Khalil Ben Youssef

 Kaze praised the support the team has received in Durban throughout the season, noting that both league and continental matches played there have enjoyed strong fan backing, which has lifted the squad.

-He expressed gratitude to the supporters for their continued encouragement and urged them to turn out in numbers for the final home fixture of the season, emphasizing the importance of finishing strongly for the fans who have stood by the team.
+He expressed gratitude to the supporters for their continued encouragement and urged them to turn out in numbers for the final home fixture of the season, emphasising the importance of finishing strongly for the fans who have stood by the team.

 PAY ATTENTION: Follow Briefly News on Twitter and never miss the hottest topics!
 Find us at @brieflyza!